TylerLo416/CSE-158-Assignment-2/joey_model_explanation.md

 - ct_book_spoilers: number of spoilers for the book
 - ct_user_spoilers: number of spoilers user has made
 - avg_rating_item: average rating given to book in training
 - avg_rating_user: average rating user has given out

+Then, BERT embedding information is added to the end of the vector, all 768 values.

 (considering adding another temporal of position of sentence compared to others, adding book_rank, and messing with using mean/other default answers for books/users not in training data lists -> since they not there sometimes, cannot calculcate some things for them)

-Then, BERT embedding information is added to the end, all 768 values.
-This created our vectors.

 ### Model